Configure a system device: COM / LPT port, or CMD console CON.

-Mode is an all purpose configuration command, used without parameters, MODE displays the status of all devices installed on your system.
+Used without parameters, MODE displays the status of all devices installed on your system

 Show the status of a specific device:

 To additionally show the status of any redirected parallel printer: